 Using IMEI Number to Verify iPhone Unlocked

 Another method to check the lock status of your iPhone or iPad is to use the IMEI number.
-Your IMEI is basically the serial number of your iPhone or iPad.
+Your IMEI is the serial number of your iPhone or iPad.
 It communicates with Apple servers and provides all the information about your iPhone or iPad.

 This method is a reliable and secure way to verify your iDevice.
 You find the IMEI number in the following ways: